-Independent mediation supplements this internal system.
+Mediation independent from the Bank supplements this internal system.
 Mediation, a measure aimed at amicable settlement, is brought to customers' awareness on multiple information media, in particular through a permanent notice on the back of bank account statements.
 Every entity involved is obliged to comply with the independent mediator's decision.